 An advanced organizer with research links and journals were shared among the students a week earlier along with a detailed list of instructions so they can understand what they are expected to prepare and present in the Flipped Classroom Session.

-The topic was based on Content Analysis and the Approach to Learning (ATL) skills addressed was in Research & Communication.
+The topic was based on Content Analysis and the Approach to Learning (ATL) skills addressed was in Research and Communication.
 The students were made to sit in Group pods and one by one they came up and presented their analysis o the topic proposed.

 It was amazing to see how these students showcased the presentation with sheer confidence and understanding on Steps in Content Analysis, Uses, and Advantages and Disadvantages.
-Lastly, the session was concluded with issues related to the Reliability & Validity of Content Analysis.
+Lastly, the session was concluded with issues related to the Reliability and Validity of Content Analysis.